 When you feel that you’re having a good day, some customers make you think otherwise.
 Demanding Danny happens to be one of them.
 He takes the saying ‘Customer is King’ way too seriously.
 He demands replacements and refunds even for minor issues, and tries to use coupons that expired three months ago.
 He snarkily talks about how lucky your company is to have a customer like him.
 Don’t blow your top over him.
 Listen to him, assure him that his issue will be resolved, and firmly point out that he can’t make unreasonable demands.

 Doubting David is so inquisitive that he reminds you of that dreaded professor who just loves to ask questions.
 What?, Why?, How?, and When? happen to be his favorite words.
 It might be tiring to interact with him (especially on Monday mornings).
-When you hear even one of his, stock up on all the solutions in hand and use them effectively.
-However, you just can’t ignore his questions because he’s the unlikely source of some really good help articles.
+But when you hear one of his favourite words, take stock of all the solutions in hand and use them effectively.
+The truth is, you just can’t ignore his questions because he’s the unlikely source of some really good help articles.

 Slightly different from Doubting David, Ever-Worried Emily agonizes whether the solution that you suggest will work.
 In spite of your assurances, she is so insecure that she’ll bombard you with calls and questions on all the available channels.
 As a result, different teams might be sending her the same answer, which can waste time and cause confusion.
 You need not lose your mind over handling such customers.
 After convincing her that the issue will be resolved, merge all her redundant tickets into one, and get solving.